shreshil/collaborative-code-editor/README.md

 - **Room Management:** Each room has its own code and chat state.
 - **Cursor Sync:** Tracks and (optionally) displays user cursors.
 - **LAN Support:** Detects local IP for easy team collaboration on the same network.
+ **Version Control:** Save snapshots of code at any point.View complete version history per room and restore/delete with one click

 ---